-Attorney Joel Bennet said his client – a career federal government employee – is ready to tell her side of the story if the National Restaurant Association releases her from a confidentiality agreement.
+Attorney Joel Bennet said his client – a career federal government employee – is ready to tell her side of the story if the National Restaurant Associated releases her from the confidentiality agreement.

 Bennet contacted the association this morning and was asked to contact its outside counsel, the National Restaurant Association said today.
-Bennet said he would do so Thursday, after speaking to his client, according to a statement.
+Bennet said he would do so Thursday, after speaking to his client, the statement stated.
 Cain would only say there could be legal implications of breaking the confidentiality agreement, without going into details.